Menu Close

 We know it takes more than houses to create a home.
 Alongside creating quality, energy efficient homes and looking after our people, we are committed to doing all we can to create sustainable communities for families to enjoy for years to come.

 Our Village developments offer an excellent example of how our approach to delivery goes far beyond the houses we are building.
-We currently have two active Village developments in Dundee and Perth and we work closely with the community to promote community spirit through seasonal events such as Community Christmas trees, with Santa visits to Summer fetes with ice cream and to address community needs.
-For example, in response to community demand and feedback in 2021 we enhanced our local plans to provide a kick-about pitch with goal posts so local children had somewhere safe to play football at our Dykes of Gray Village Development.
+We currently have active Village developments in Dundee and Perth and we work closely with the community to promote community spirit through seasonal events such as Community Christmas trees, with Santa visits to Summer fetes with ice cream and to address community needs.
+In autumn 2024, the Bertha Park community expressed interest in hosting a Christmas market with a Santa’s Grotto, showcasing local businesses within the village and bringing residents together.
+Rather than hosting our own Santa’s grotto, we financially supported the community led event.

 Learn more about our engagement with the village communities, in this short video: